Order Code: C118

 Turn Around Time: 1 to 3 days

-Intended Use: An HDL cholesterol test can be ordered, along with other lipid tests, to determine an individual’s risk of having a heart attack, stroke or developing cardiovascular disease or peripheral vascular disease.
+Clinical Significance: An HDL cholesterol test can be ordered, along with other lipid tests, to determine an individual’s risk of having a heart attack, stroke or developing cardiovascular disease or peripheral vascular disease.
 HDL cholesterol can also be monitored regularly in individuals with one or more risk factors for developing cardiovascular disease.
 Testing can also be used to monitor therapy or lifestyle changes in individuals with established cardiovascular disease.

 Limitations: In rare cases, elevated immunoglobulin concentrations can lead to artificially increased HDL-cholesterol results.
 In some patients with abnormal liver function, the HDL-cholesterol result may significantly differ from the DCM (designated comparison method) result.
 In very rare cases gammopathy may cause unreliable results.
 Extremely lipemic sera can cause spurious HDL-C results.
 Acetaminophen use can falsely decrease test results.
 Venipuncture should be performed prior to the administration of metamizole; venipuncture immediately after or during the administration of metamizole may lead of falsely low results.
 Elevated concentrations of free fatty acids and denatured proteins may cause falsely elevated HDL-cholesterol results.